Sensoro/sensoro-ui/docs/src/routes/(docs)/docs/colors/+page.svelte.md

 ---
 title: Colors
-desc: How to use daisyUI colors?
+desc: How to use SENSOROUI colors?
 published: true
 ---